bytecode-velocity/bitzees-task/README.md

 cd bitzees-task
 ```

-Then open and fill all the fields in .env using appropriate values.
+Then create a new file called `.env` and fill all the fields in it using appropriate values.
 They are as follows:

 ```
 # This account should have some AVAX